maunovaha/maunovaha.com/_posts/2015-01-04-an-epic-journey-of-a-man-from-beginner-to-pro-in-game-programming.markdown

 </p>

 <p>
   Finally, among studying, I've been working at the IT industry for a while now.
-I started off by doing a lot of trainee work in companies and simple websites <a href="#">like this</a> to my family and cousins.
+I started off by doing a lot of trainee work in companies and simple websites <a href="http://bit.ly/QVZBgs" target="_blank">like this</a> to my family and cousins.
 Later on, I worked as a software designer in the sports technology industry.
 Today, I am working as a systems specialist in the financial industry.
 And, if I were to describe my area of expertise: it's web development using Java/Ruby/JavaScript and a like.
-However, in order to keep this introduction brief, it's easier if you check out my <a href="#" style="font-weight: darker;">linkedin profile</a>.
+However, in order to keep this introduction brief, it's easier if you check out my <a href="http://linkd.in/1AxeVo9" target="_blank">linkedin profile</a>.
 </p>

 <p>